 They seem to be scattered around Tokyo, but are mostly centered in the Akihabara area.
 We paid around $40 a head for a meal with a drink, a souvenir, and of course, the show.
 This is a pretty standard price for a maid cafe in Akihabara, Tokyo.

 I don’t think I’ll ever go again, but it definitely seems like one of those things you might want to do at least once in your life.
 Maybe I’m just ignorant, but I can’t say I really “get it” yet, however, I will admit that I did find the evening quite entertaining, and that’s all that matters, right?

-If you’re ever in Tokyo, pop in for dinner.
-It’ll definitely make for an interesting night.
+If you’re ever in Tokyo, pop in to a maid cafe for dinner.
+It’ll definitely make for an interesting night!

 Heading to Tokyo?
 A few tips:

 - For affordable accommodation, I highly recommend using Airbnb.
 There are many nice apartments available and they will be much cheaper than hotels.
 I found very nice places in both Tokyo and Okinawa during my stay.
 You can get $25 of free Airbnb credit using this link.